 Projects will be eligible if they provide public access to trails.
 Funds from RTP can be used for:

 All facilities should be universally designed to accommodate all people.
-Facilities, programs and activities funded through this program must be open to the public without discrimination on the basis of race, color, national, origin, age or handicap.
+Facilities, programs and activities funded through this program must be open to the public without discrimination on the basis of race, color, national origin, age or disability.

 How do I apply?

 The RTP manual online serves as the guidelines and application.
 Please use this document to complete your application.
 The appendix has all the forms needed to apply.

 If you want to know more about the RTP grant or want to discuss potential projects, contact: